PeterLuschny/table/README.md

     View(Abel)

+The last example shows how you can use the functionality of Tables with sequences you define yourself.

+### Example 4
+    for tabl in Tables:
+        print(tabl.id)

-A brief overview of the sequences covered and their relevance can be found in the file _statistics.txt.
+This shows the list of the sequences implemented.
+A brief overview of their relative relevance can be found in the file _statistics.txt.

+# How to use:

+There is only one constructor: Table(...).
+The parameters are:

+    gen: rgen | tabl       # The generator.

+    id: str                # The name of the sequence.

+    sim: list[str] = ['']  # A-number references to similar sequences in the OEIS.

+    invQ: bool | None = None  # Is the triangle invertible?
+The default 'None' means 'I do not know'.

+The generator is either a triangular array of integers as in example 2.

+Or a function of type: fun(n: int) -> list[int] defined for all nonnegative n as in example 3.
+This function should be decorated with '@cache' and return a list of integers of length n + 1.

+A Table provides the following functionality:

+    def val(n:int, k:int)   -> int:
+    def row(n: int)         -> trow:
+    def tab(size: int)      -> tabl:
+    def rev(size: int)      -> tabl:
+    def diag(size: int)     -> tabl:
+    def acc(size: int)      -> tabl:
+    def mat(size: int)      -> tabl:
+    def flat(size: int)     -> trow:
+    def inv(size: int)      -> tabl:
+    def revinv(size: int)   -> tabl:
+    def invrev(size: int)   -> tabl:
+    def off(N: int, K: int) -> rgen: def invrev11(size: int) -> tabl:

 # For developers:

-The last example above shows how you can use the functionality of Tables with sequence you define.

-You are invited to share your code and add it to this library.
+You are invited to share your code and add it to the library.
+Only sequences already in the OEIS will be considered.
 Send a pull request!

-The library aims to provide the ~100 most interesting integer triangles listed in the OEIS.

-We have three design constraints:
+Observe the design constraints:

   1) No use of extern modules (like SymPy or NumPy); only use standard modules.

+  2) All tables are (0,0)-based.
+If the table in the OEIS is (1,1)-based adapt it.
+Often the best way to do this is to prepend a column (1, 0, 0, ...) to the left of the table.

-  2) Keep the simple design philosophy you see in the implementations, which all are based on the rows of a triangle, not on individual terms T(n, k).
+  3) Keep the design philosophy you see in the code: all implementations are based on the rows of a triangle, not on individual terms T(n, k).

-  3) We do not aim for one-liners.
-Readability is more important.
+  4) We do not aim for one-liners.
+Readability is important.

-... the documentation is still incomplete.
-We are working on it.